DigitalCoreNZ/hashnode/cm4gx8wng000209l4flhc0jwf.md

 # Installing Git.

-Git is a version control system.
+Git is a version control utility.

 * From the terminal, I install Git: